Samuel Ashworth

+Early life

+Samuel Bolton Ashworth was born in Fenton, Staffordshire on 11 March 1877.
+He was one of ten children.
+He ran a successful architectural firm, which ensured that he remained an amateur football player despite representing a number of professional clubs.

 Career

 Ashworth played for Staffordshire clubs Stoke Alliance, Fenton Town, Stafford Wednesday, Stafford Rangers, and Stoke Nomads before joining Stoke in 1901.
 He played 29 times in 1901–02, being used in all three midfield positions, but lost his first-team place at the Victoria Ground in 1902–03 and made only 10 appearances.
-He left for Manchester City at the end of the season, who had just won promotion into the First Division.
+He left for Manchester City on amateuer terms at the end of the season, who had just won promotion into the First Division.
+He made the move despite stating a preference for Everton, who had made enquiries for him.
 In his one season at Hyde Road, he won the 1904 FA Cup at Crystal Palace after injury prevented Billy Holmes from playing; City beat Bolton Wanderers 1–0.
 City also finished second in the Football League, three points behind The Wednesday.
-However, Ashworth featured in just 22 games all season, and then went on to play for Reading in the Southern League, and then played 11 league games for First Division runners-up Everton in 1904–05, before returning to Staffordshire with Second Division side Burslem Port Vale in October 1905.
+However, Ashworth featured in just 22 games all season, and then went on to play for Reading in the Southern League.
+He then played 11 league games for First Division runners-up Everton in 1904–05 after being signed to replace the injured Tom Booth.
+He was released at the end of the 1904–05 season, although his firm was recruited to build a retaining wall at Goodison Park.
+He returned to Staffordshire with Second Division side Burslem Port Vale in October 1905.
 His appearances during the season were restricted due to other commitments.
 He left the Athletic Ground in the summer.
 He later played for North Staffs Nomads, Northern Nomads, Sheffield and Richmond Association.
-He returned to Stoke in 1920 and became a club director until he died in 1925.
+He returned to Stoke in 1920 and became a club director until he unexpectedly died on 30 December 1925 following a short illness.

-Personal life
+War record

 In 1915, a year after the outbreak of the First World War, Ashworth enlisted in the Royal Garrison Artillery.
 He served on the Western Front in France and Belgium and was gassed during fighting on the Ypres Salient, spending three months in hospital.
 Ashworth was mentioned in despatches in November 1915 and was commissioned as a second lieutenant the following month.